a20351766/udo.1.4.0/docs/source/developapps/wallet.md

   `User1@org1.example.com`.

 That's everything you need to know about wallets.
-You've seen how they hold identities that are used by applications on behalf of users to access Fabric network resources.
+You've seen how they hold identities that are used by applications on behalf of users to access UDO network resources.
 There are different types of wallets available depending on your application and security needs, and a simple set of APIs to help applications manage wallets and the identities within them.